VisLab/EEG-Pipelines/README.md

 > bioRxiv 2020.01.20.913327; doi: https://doi.org/10.1101/2020.01.20.913327

 ## Software requirements and setup
 The pipelines use MATLAB and [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php "EEGLAB homepage").
+Some of the components use the MATLAB statistics toolbox.
+Computation of the spectral fingerprints and spectral samples assumes the MATLAB wavelet toolbox.
 The code was tested using MATLAB 2019a and EEGLAB v2019.1.
-The pipelines assume the MATLAB statistics toolbox.
-Computation of the spectral fingerprints and spectral samples assumes the MATLAB wavelet toolbox.

 ### Setup of EEGLAB
-The instructions are based on EEGLAB v2019.1 or later.
 The following EEGLAB plugins were installed in the default configuration:
  1. clean_rawdata2.1
  2. dipfit
  3. firfilt2.3